Submissions FAQ (Frequently Asked Questions)

 - What is the benefit to participating in IndieXchange?

-- This unique opportunity for developers is designed to provide practical skills to help you level-up, connect with key players in the industry and the arts, and put you face-to-face with potential funders, publishers, investors, mentors, or advisors.
+- This unique opportunity for developers is designed to provide practical skills to help you level-up, show your game, connect with key players in the industry and the arts, and put you face-to-face with potential funders, publishers, investors, mentors, or advisors.
 Even if you aren't interested in this for your current game or already have a great deal, this is a prime opportunity for building a long-term relationship that may benefit your future work.